Eigenstates and spectral projection for quantized baker's map: Introduction

 For the baker's map $B:\T^2\to\T^2$, a quantization was first proposed by Balazs and Voros in \cite{BV}.
-For $N\in2\N$, this is a unitary $N\times N$ matrix $\hat{B}_N$ satisfying a classical-quantum correspondence with respect to the classical map $B$ as $N\to\infty$.
+For $N\in2\N$, this is a unitary $N\times N$ matrix $\hat{B}_N$ which recovers\footnote{This classical-quantum correspondence can be stated precisely as an Egorov theorem, which states that the quantum evolution $\hat{B}_N^{-1}\operatorname{Op}_N^\W(a)\hat{B}_N$ should be well-approximated by the quantization of the classical evolution, $\operatorname{Op}_N^\W(a\circ B)$, as $N\to\infty$ for suitable observables $a$ supported away from discontinuities of $B$.
+The precise Egorov's theorem for $\hat{B}_N$ as proved in \cite{DNW} is stated in Theorem~\ref{thm:egorov}.} the classical map $B$ in the semiclassical limit $N\to\infty$.
 In the position basis, this quantized baker's map is defined as the $N\times N$ matrix

 where $(\hat{F}_N)_{jk}=\frac{1}{\sqrt{N}}e^{-2\pi i jk/N}$ for $j,k\in\intbrr{0:N-1}$ is the discrete Fourier transform (DFT) matrix.
 We note that \eqref{eqn:bv} is not the only possible quantization of the baker map; various other quantizations with certain properties have also been proposed and studied, e.g. \cite{Saraceno,RubinSalwen,SchackCaves}.
 In Section~\ref{sec:walshintro} and Section~\ref{sec:walsh}, we will also look at an alternative (non-Weyl) quantization method for the torus and baker map that was studied in \cite{SchackCaves,TracyScott,NonnenmacherZworski,AN}.
-However, most of this article will focus on the Balazs--Voros quantization \eqref{eqn:bv}, though similar techniques also apply to other related Weyl quantizations such as the symmetrized Saraceno quantization \cite{Saraceno}.
+While most of this article will focus on the Balazs--Voros quantization \eqref{eqn:bv}, similar techniques also apply to other related Weyl quantizations such as the symmetrized Saraceno quantization \cite{Saraceno}.